A7SAB/MQTT_Optimized_ESP32_Power/README.md

 This project demonstrates an MQTT-based system using an ESP32 microcontroller and a DHT11 sensor for measuring humidity and temperature.
 The goal is to develop an efficient and interactive IoT solution.

 ### **Features**
-- **ESP32 Integration**: Low-power consumption with optimized operations.
+- Low-power consumption with optimized operations.
-- **DHT11 Sensor**: Real-time monitoring of humidity and temperature.
+- Real-time monitoring of soil moisture and soil temperature.
+- Water management system with pump integration.

 ---